jacobbroughton/eCommerce-WebApp/PLAN.md

 # Incomplete
+- Focus on security & make trust factors paramount
 - Add watchlist area
     - Able to add and remove items EASILY
     - 'Notify' / Show users that the status of the item has changed
-- Improve folder / component structure (separate by route, etc.)
 - Make 'overlay' it's own component
-- Add sorting (state / town / price / etc)
+- Add sorting + filtering (state / town / price / etc)
-- Move commonly used functions / state to context files
 - Let users add more info about themselves (bio, images, etc)
 - Add 'view all in category' when on a single listing view.
 - Clean up CSS files, employ DRY method